List of Zoey 101 characters: Chase Matthews

 Chase Bartholomew Matthews (Sean Flynn) is the main male character in Zoey 101 and the first person that Zoey meets at PCA.
 He is from Baltimore.
 His birthday is October 5th.
 A running gag is that people will make fun of Chase's bushy hair.
 Chase has a "secret" crush on Zoey, but he is too afraid to tell her.
 He is known to be very clumsy, usually falling down stairs.
 It was revealed in the episode "Favor Chain" that Chase has an encyclopedic knowledge of all things having to do with comic books.
 Chase has a dog named Chester, mentioned only once in the episode "Lola Likes Chase."
 Chase has shown to be very gullible, as seen in "New Roomies", where, to win a game of foosball, Zoey tells him to “look at that huge hamster”, and "Quarantine" when he believes that everyone died of Quinn's germ.

 He works at PCA's Sushi Rox restaurant for the first three seasons.
-He is frequently seen carrying a guitar (and sometimes also playing the cello) Chase's crush on Zoey strengthens between Seasons 2 and 3, and at the same time, there are hints that Zoey also has a slight crush on Chase.
+He is frequently seen carrying a guitar, a reference to his actor Sean Flynn being an avid guitar player.
+Chase's crush on Zoey strengthens between Seasons 2 and 3, and at the same time, there are hints that Zoey also has a slight crush on Chase.
 However, Chase decides to hold back his feelings for her when he thinks he and Zoey are just meant to be friends.

 In the TV movie "Goodbye Zoey?", Zoey is offered a chance to go to London with her parents and attend Covington Preparatory School, but she wants to ask Chase about it.
 However, he overhears rumors that she had already decided to go without talking with him.
 This hurts him, so he acts very bitter when Zoey comes to talk with him.
 He sarcastically convinces her she should go and he does not say goodbye to Zoey when she leaves.

 Chase learns from Michael about how much Zoey cared about his opinion and regrets his actions.
 Chase soon begins hanging out with a girl named Gretchen, who looks like Zoey but has an opposite personality.
 Logan and Michael finally talk to Chase about it and he finally admits to missing Zoey, as well as to being in love with her.
 Due to a webcam malfunction, Zoey overhears and learns of his feelings for her.
 This leads to Chase moving to Covington so he can be with her, exactly at the same time that Zoey moves back to PCA so she can be with him.
 They talk to each other via video chat, and decide to go on a video chat "date", but it does not work out at all, due to a malfunction with the video chat.
 They decide to put off their relationship until Chase returns from England.
 Chase has a roommate at Covington named Colin (Benjamin Diskin).